WVURAIL/dspira/labs/README.md

 > This lab ilvilves working with hardware i.e. the SDR dongle.
 We shall build a simple FM radio

 3. [Introduction to Fourier Analysis](03)
-> This is an introductory exercise in Fourier Analysis by way of HArmonic Analysis using Fourier Series
+> This is an introductory exercise in Fourier Analysis by way of HArmonic Analysis using Fourier Series.
+We shall fourier transform some simple waveforms.

 4. [Filters](04)
+>  To implement filters.
+We shall make a an "*equillizer* for the FM demodulated audio using the filters.

 5. [Fourier Analysis -- Expert Mode!](05)
+> Implement a simple N-point *Fast Fourier Transform*.
+Use the gnuradio FFT block and filters from the previous exercise to build a spectrometer.

 6. [A Radio Telescope](06)
+> 1. Build an Antenna
+> 2. Introduction to Polyphase Filterbanks.
+Give a software upgrade to the polyphase filterbanks.
+> 3. Inegration of Antenna to SDR dongle to GNU Radio companion.
+Testing
+> 4. First Light